Brain tumours can be classified as low grade (benign) or high grade (malignant - another word for cancer).

 Your child will start rehabilitation as soon as possible and will continue as long as he/she needs it.
 The rehabilitation professionals on your team will review your child’s needs and help you tap into the most useful resources for your child.

-If your child needs more intensive rehabilitation after surgery, he/she may spend some time at Sunnyhill Health Centre for Children for young children or GF Strong Rehabilitation Centre for youth.
+If your child needs more intensive rehabilitation after surgery, they may spend some time at Sunnyhill Health Centre for Children for young children or GF Strong Rehabilitation Centre for youth.

 Physiotherapy, occupational therapy and speech therapy are available through different sources both in hospital and in your community.
 Some of them are: